efeslab/ada-portathon/README.md

 The suite currently contains a RISC-V port of popular computer hardware and systems benchmark suites, including all of CortexSuite, MachSuite, MiBench2, SPLASH-3, and several PARSEC 2.1 benchmarks (Blackscholes, Fluidanimate, Freqmine, Streamcluster, and Swaptions).
-In addition to completing the PARSEC ports, ADASuite hopes to expand to include more benchmarks in visual computing, natural language processing, virtual/augmented reality, and graph processing.
+In addition to completing the PARSEC ports, we hope to expand the ADASuite to include more benchmarks in visual computing, natural language processing, virtual/augmented reality, and graph processing.

 ## RISC-V Tools Used